mleverance/sc_shell_lessons/01-Introduction.md

 # Ice Breaker
 - Let's take a couple minutes to get to know each other
-- Share your name and department
+- Share your name and college/department
-- Three words about yourself - can be discipline related, hobby, favorite food, tv - anything that describes you
+- Three words about yourself - can be discipline related, hobby, favorite food, tv - anything that you feel describes you
-- My three words: preservation - puns - dark chocolate
+- My three words: preservation - puns - tea

 # Files